ehovers10/dci/_includes/footnotes/cdd.md

 [^Bestsystem]:
     Lewis also adds *fit* as a criterion for theorizing about non-deterministic systems.
-See {% include appendices/ref.html id="hicks2014" o="n" %} for an amendment of the best system account that incorporates the idea that the conditions of use of a theory may count as a criterion for adequacy of the theory.
+See {% cite hicks2014 %} for an amendment of the best system account that incorporates the idea that the conditions of use of a theory may count as a criterion for adequacy of the theory.

 [^collabattitudes]:
     I can see at least two ways of incorporating the collaborative extension of the basic ideology.
 We could add additional attitudes to the set of intentional elements whose content our theory is to specify, which is to say that we treat *conjectures* and *corrections* as independent states of mind.
 Alternatively, we could reimagine the attitudes we already grant, imbuing them with collaborative features, resulting in, perhaps, *distributed beliefs* and *shared desires*.
 The choice depends on whether we think of collaboration as built into the content or as a structural feature of the states.
 I don't see the need to make the choice for the purpose of examining the extension of the basic ideology.
 As far as I can tell, the consequences for the constraints on radical interpretation are the same.